Please join us in july of 2026 for a live auction. July 24th, 2026 5:30pm

 • Once an animal has an official weight and meets the standard for auction, the animal is required to be sold in the auction.
 If a member chooses to withdraw their market animal from the auction, withdrawal must be done prior to the animal entering the scale at the final weigh in.

-• Care and welfare of all market animals is required of the seller until the animals are shipped. • Members will be paid for their animals as soon as ALL buyers have paid for their animals.
+• Members will be paid for their animals as soon as ALL buyers have paid for their animals.
 (Copies of 4-H member’s thank you letters required prior to checks being issued.)

 • Animals, which have been previously sold through a finished market animal sale connected with a fair, or livestock show are not eligible for exhibition.